MAPS (Music, Art, PE, and Science lab)

 Parents notice the difference: “One of the most valuable experiences the graduates will have, or already have, is a skill which carries much more in life, than a lot of other skills…it is a skill of public speaking.
 Our daughter, Caroline, presenting during 4H meetings, does far better than 15-year olds from other schools…we can tell the difference.”
 A Parent of a 4th Grader.

-Families who would like a little extra help with homework can join this very affordable club which meets for one hour after school for grades 1-6.
+Families who would like a little extra help with homework can join this very affordable club which meets after school for grades 1-6.
 Students can attend every day or selected days.
 Students work under the close supervision of adults and student tutors to focus on getting work done.
 This is particularly helpful in Latin, math, and history when students exceed their parents’ knowledge.

 Music & Drama